-Both the pre-study and post-study questionnaires assessed participant sleep using two standardized survey instruments: the Epworth Sleepiness Scale (ESS) and the Pittsburgh Sleep Quality Index (PSQI).
+Both the pre-study and post-study questionnaires assessed participant sleep using 2 standardized survey instruments: the ESS and the PSQI.
 The effect of the treatment intervention on ESS and PSQI scores was assessed using a pre/post study design.
 Because of participant attrition, there were missing post-study questionnaires for 44 participants (21%) in the Intervention group and 31 participants (17%) in the Comparison group.
-Given the smaller number of observations, a 5% significance level (or alpha of 0.05) was used for the subsequent analyses.
+Given the smaller number of observations, a 5% significance level (or $\alpha$ 0.05) was used for the subsequent analyses.

 Hypothesis 5 predicted that the likelihood of trainees on the modified sleep schedule reporting occupationally significant fatigue would be lower than that for trainees following the standard sleep schedule.
 This hypothesis was supported.
-Scores above ten on the ESS are indicative of excessive sleepiness and are a cause for concern with respect to performance.
+Scores > 10 on the ESS are indicative of excessive sleepiness and are a cause for concern with respect to performance.
 Applying this standard to the study sample, the odds ratio for a participant reporting excessive sleepiness being in the Comparison relative to the Intervention group was 1.198 (95% CI: 0.765, 1.874) prior to training and 2.331 (95% CI: 1.478, 3.679) at the completion of training.
 There was no difference in the odds of participants in the Intervention and Comparison groups being excessively sleepy at the start of training.
 However, participants in the Comparison group were approximately 1.5 to 3.5 times more likely to be excessively sleepy by the conclusion of training, indicative of their sleep debt accrual throughout the course of BCT.

 A repeated measures ANCOVA of ESS scores was accomplished using time as a within-participant effect and treatment condition and chronotype as fixed between-participant effects.
 There was no significant within-participant effect of time, nor was there a significant interaction effect between time and chronotype.
-There was a significant interaction effect between time and treatment condition ( $F{1,296} = 18.943$ , p < 0.001).
-ESS scores increased significantly for participants in the Comparison group over the course of training (pre-training mean score 8.829 [95% CI: 8.116, 9.541]; post-training mean score 13.654 [95% CI: 12.750, 14.559]) but remained unchanged for those in the Intervention group (pre-training mean score 8.189 [95% CI: 7.438, 8.940]; post-training mean score 9.768 [95% CI: 8.815, 10.721]).
+There was a significant interaction effect between time and treatment condition ( $F{1,296} = 18.943$ , P < 0.001).
+ESS scores increased significantly for participants in the Comparison group over the course of training (pre-training mean score 8.829 [95% CI: 8.116, 9.541]; post-training mean score 13.654 [95% CI: 12.750, 14.559]) but remained unchanged for those in the Intervention group (pre-training mean score 8.189 [95% CI: 8.815, 10.721]).
 Consequently, the groups' mean scores differed significantly at the post-study assessment with the Comparison group reporting greater sleepiness than their counterparts in the Intervention group.

-Table 8 provides the results of the analysis of between-participant effects for ESS scores.
-There was a significant fixed effect of treatment condition ( $F{1,296} = 21.635$ , p < 0.001), with an estimated marginal mean ESS score of 8.978 (95% CI: 8.297, 9.659) in the Intervention group versus 11.242 (95% CI: 10.595, 11.888) in the Comparison group.
-There was also a significant fixed effect of chronotype ( $F{2,296} = 4.508$ , p = 0.012) with the difference in ESS score occurring between evening and morning chronotypes: evening chronotype mean score 11.077 (95% CI: 10.151, 12.003), indeterminate chronotype mean score 10.243 (95% CI: 9.770, 10,717), and morning chronotype mean score 9.010 (95% CI: 8.040, 9.972).
+Table 8 provides the results of the analysis of betweenparticipant effects for ESS scores.
+There was a significant fixed effect of treatment condition ( $F{1,296} = 21.635$ , P < 0.001), with an estimated marginal mean ESS score of 8.978 (95% CI: 8.297, 9.659) in the Intervention group versus 11.242 (95% CI: 10.595, 11.888) in the Comparison group.
+There was also a significant fixed effect of chronotype ( $F{2,296} = 4.508$ , P = 0.012) with the difference in ESS score occurring between evening and morning chronotypes: evening chronotype mean score 11.077 (95% CI: 10.151, 12.003), indeterminate chronotype mean score 10.243 (95% CI: 9.770, 10,717), and morning chronotype mean score 9.010 (95% CI: 8.040, 9.972).